Charlie9009/CI_MS1_MYGYM/README.md

 * Submitting the Schedule Form or the Question Form does not work.
 This will also be developed later.

+## Squashed bugs

+* For a while I had problems with the bootstrap and Javascript overriding my own CSS rules.
+I fixed it by placing my CSS stylesheet beneath the other links to have more priority.

+* The code for the carousel had an extra incomplete div tag which I removed.

+* I used Iframes for the videos in this project and I had paragraphs within those Iframes "*Sorry, your browser does not support Iframes*".
+But text within the Iframes did not go thru the validator so I removed them.

 ## Deployment

 * The site was deployed to github pages.